wickywonka/Sunshine/docs/source/about/advanced_usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Description**
-   Select the display number you want to stream.
+   Select the display you want to stream.

    .. tip:: To find the name of the appropriate values follow these instructions.